 Creation draws a line between being a passive and an active agent in people’s life.
 Creation starts with questions.
-This process of discovery is both, exceptionally broad and incredibly relevant to creating strong contextual work and social behaviour; regardless of whether we are conceiving of socially engaged performative art work or a highly sophisticated installation.
+This process of discovery is both exceptionally broad and incredibly relevant for creating strong contextual work and social behaviour; regardless of whether we are conceiving of socially engaged performative art work or a highly sophisticated installation.

 Particularly, the sequences of the workshop/performance focus on human behaviour in a group and as individuals.
 The workshop confronts the participants and audience sometimes in a real, sometimes in a metaphorical manner with situations of Conflict-Confrontation-to be on your own–against each other.
-However, the red line of sequences also leads to think about solutions to finding a way to collaborate and to create a democratic process.
+However, the way the sequences of the workshop/performance are structured also leads to reflections about solutions, in order to find ways of collaborating and creating a democratic process.

-Nevertheless, the political situation and state of the world is quiet far away from collaboration and a strengthening process of democracy.
-But not only are distance politics and politicians important for us to become aware of conflicts and confrontations, our loneliness or powerlessness, but at the same time, being creative and willing to collaborative acting in a democratic way in order to overcome conflicts, is crucial, regardless of whether these are enacted in our own daily life and environment or on the political stage.
+Nevertheless, the political situation and state of the world is quiet far removed from a culture of collaboration and strong democracy.
+Not only distant politics and politicians are important for us, so that we become aware of conflicts and confrontations, our loneliness or powerlessness.
+At the same time, being creative and willing to act collaboratively, in democratic ways, in order to overcome conflicts, is crucial, regardless of whether these are enacted in our own daily lives and environments, or on the political stage.